University Challenge results, 1978-1980

 There are many gaps that I've been unable to find, so please do contact me if you can assist.

+St Andrews beat LSE then St Peter's, Oxford in the first round.
 In the first round Lancaster won two games and then lost to St Hugh's College, Oxford.
 St Hugh's then beat St David's, Lampeter and a third game to qualify for the quarter-finals.
 Lancaster lodged a protest that St Hugh's had been correctly awarded a starter that was incorrect and so were allowed to qualify for the quarter-finals as well.
+Newcastle beat Trinity Hall and Sheffield as two of their three first round games.
+Balliol won two games then lost to UWIST.

 Winning teams advancing to the next round are in bold.